Multilevel randomized quasi-Monte Carlo estimator for nested integration: Overview of numerical integration methods

 as $TOL\to 0$ for integrands with bounded Hardy--Krause variation, and

 as $TOL\to 0$ for integrands with singularities at the boundary satisfying Assumption~\ref{eq:boundary.growth}, where $A_{\rm{max}}>0$ as in~\eqref{eq:A.max} indicates the severity of the singularity.
 The condition that $A_{\rm{max}}<1/2$ also implies that the rQMC error converges faster than the MC error.
+Finally, the computational work of the rQMC estimator to achieve a root mean square error less than $TOL$ is